defano/wyldcard/README.md

 ### Searching

 Use the `find` command to find text anywhere in the stack or anywhere within a specified field.
-HyperCard supported a variety of search strategies, but HyperTalk Java implements a reduced set.
 All searches are case insensitive.

 The syntax for searching is `find [<strategy>] [international] <factor> [in <field>] [of marked cards]` where: